openzipkin/brave/instrumentation/http/README.md

 Note that span name can be overwritten any time, for example, when parsing the response, which is the case when route-based names are used.

-This increased performance and allows easier access to baggage.
-For example, a common request was to add a baggage as tags.
-This can now be done in the parser instead of the FinishedSpanHandler, if desired.

 ### Baggage
 To add baggage fields as span tags, use the context parameter like so: